CoverProof

 Yes, if you are FCA-authorised and have individuals in significant roles outside your SM&CR perimeter.
 Size is not an exemption.
 CoverProof Professional (£299/month) is the entry tier for FCA-regulated firms managing their first Section 250 cycle and ongoing obligations beyond it.

-CoverProof identifies every individual in your brokerage who needs a Section 250 declaration.
+CoverProof identifies every role in your brokerage that needs a Section 250 governance declaration.
 Zero-login declaration flow means recipients can respond without creating an account.
 Evidence pack generated automatically.

 Start Free Gap Analysis →